GuillainM/Prometheus-Station/HARDWARE.md

 ---

-## 💡 Understanding the System Architecture
+## 💡 Understanding the system architecture

 Before diving into components, let's understand how Prometheus Station works: